 The status value appears only if the changelist is pending.
-The description is limited to the first 31 characters unless you provide the -1 (long) flag.
+The description is limited to the first 31 characters unless you provide the -L flag for the first 250 characters, or the -l flag for the full description.

 If you provide file patterns as arguments, the changelists listed are those that affect files matching the patterns.
 Only submitted changelists are reported in this instance; pending changelists (by definition) have not yet affected any files in the depot.
 (If you try to view pending changelists while specifying a file pattern, you will get an error message.)